 The multiple linear regression revealed no significant effects for the (5) end phase (see Table XX).

-Regarding **Hypothesis 2a**, the prediction of the subjects’ mean HR for the (2) teaching, the (3) post-teaching, the (4) interview and the (5) end phase with teaching experience revealed only for the fourth phase, the (4) interview phase, (Table XX, Model 1) a significant result (b = 0.012, p < .05).
+Regarding **Hypothesis 2a**, the prediction of the subjects’ mean HR for the (2) teaching, the (3) post-teaching, the (4) interview, and the (5) end phase with teaching experience revealed only for the fourth phase, the (4) interview phase, (Table XX, Model 1) a significant result (b = 0.012, p < .05).
 When controlling the teaching experience for shared variance with the self-reported data (**Hypothesis 2b**), the disruption factor was a significant predictor for the mean HR in the (3) post-teaching phase (b = 0.084, p < .05, see Table XX Model 4).
 When controlling for shared variance with the confidence factor (**Hypothesis 2b**) and considering the three predictors in concert and controlling for their common variance (**Hypothesis 2c**), the models revealed no significant effects.